jopdorp/nand2tetris-verilog/README.md

 #nand2tetris verilog
+The course nand2tetris is on coursera https://www.coursera.org/learn/nand2tetris2
+There is also a website https://www.nand2tetris.org/
+I can also highly recommend the book from this course:

+**The Elements of Computing Systems**
+*Building a Modern Computer from First Principles*

-This project is an implementation of the hack architecture in SysytemVerilog.
+This project is an implementation of the HACK architecture in SysytemVerilog.
 The no-solutions branch is meant for students to implement the architecture themselves.
 For each chip, there is a testbench to test its functionctionality.